-In this work, we propose one such data-driven approach, based on state-of-the-art Bayesian deep neural networks, that estimates global canopy heights together with well-calibrated uncertainties from geolocated (Level 1B/L1B) GEDI waveforms~\citep{dubayah2020gedi_L1B}.
+In this work, we propose one such data-driven approach, based on state-of-the-art \rem{Bayesian}\addtwo{probabilistic} deep neural networks, that estimates global canopy heights together with well-calibrated uncertainties from geolocated (Level 1B/L1B) GEDI waveforms~\citep{dubayah2020gedi_L1B}.
 Our approach increases the retrieval performance compared to initial GEDI canopy height products (Level 2A/L2A) that were processed with traditional methods, but using provisional calibrations~\citep{dubayah2020gedi_L2A}, reducing the root mean square error (RMSE) from 4.4~m to 2.7~m and the underestimation bias from $-1.0$~m to $-0.1$~m (mean error).
-We parameterize this direct, functional mapping from GEDI L1B waveforms to canopy top heights with a one-dimensional convolutional neural network (CNN), with a ResNet architecture~\citep{he2016deep} at its core.
-Our proposed CNN uses the full GEDI L1B waveform as its input and transforms it to representative features that are suitable for the regression of a waveform height metric (the 98\textsuperscript{th} percentile height, or RH98) as a proxy for the canopy top height.
+We parameterize this direct, functional mapping from GEDI L1B waveforms to canopy top heights with a one-dimensional convolutional neural network (CNN), with a residual block architecture~\citep[ResNet,][]{he2016deep} at its core.
+Our proposed CNN uses the full GEDI L1B waveform as its input and transforms it into representative features (recognizing peaks and patterns in the waveform) that are suitable for the regression of a waveform height metric (the 98\textsuperscript{th} percentile height, or RH98) as a proxy for the canopy top height.